Graduation

 Make sure you don't become part of a community college "dropout factory" by considering these 10 factors when choosing a community college.

-The term “dropout factories” was originally created to label high schools in the U.S. with dismally low graduation rates.
+The term "dropout factories" was created to label high schools in the U.S. with dismally low graduation rates.
 However, the phrase has now moved into the community college sphere, as statistics indicate some community colleges are not living up to the task of helping students see their degree programs through to completion.
-The good news is that in the midst of the dropout factories, there are plenty of schools improving students’ odds for success through effective programs and services.
+The good news is that amid the dropout factories, there are plenty of schools improving students' odds for success through effective programs and services.
 It is up to students to weed through the data to choose the college that offers the best odds of success.

-This video explores the fact that fewer than 40% of students in community colleges graduate or transfer in three years.
+This video explores the fact that fewer than 40% of community college students graduate or transfer in three years.

 The Definition of a "Dropout Factory"

-There is no single definition of a dropout factory when referring to community colleges – it depends in part on individual perceptions of what constitutes a low completion rate.
+There is no definition of a dropout factory when referring to community colleges – it depends partly on individual perceptions of what constitutes a low completion rate.
 A report at CNN Money defines dropout factories as schools with a completion rate of 25 percent or less, a number established by College Measures president Mark Schneider.
-The completion rate refers to the number of freshmen who enter the school full-time and earn a degree within three years.
+The completion rate refers to the number of first-year students who enter the school full-time and earn a degree within three years.

-Another source, the Center for the Social Organization of Schools at Johns Hopkins University, defines dropout factories at both the high school and community college level
+Another source, the Center for the Social Organization of Schools at Johns Hopkins University, defines dropout factories at high school and community college levels as those with 60 percent or

 . . .read more